SQream/sqream_docs/connecting_to_blue/client_platforms/tibco_spotfire.rst

 Information Services do not Support Live Queries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 TIBCO Spotfire data connectors support live queries, but no APIs currently exist for creating custom data connectors.
-This is resolved by creating a customized SQream adapter using TIBCO's **Data Virtualization (TDV)** or the **Spotfire Advanced Services (ADS)**.
+This is resolved by creating a customized BLUE adapter using TIBCO's **Data Virtualization (TDV)** or the **Spotfire Advanced Services (ADS)**.
 These can be used from the built-in TDV connector to enable live queries.

 This resolution applies to JDBC and ODBC drivers.